-Dyke Williams and his business partner Greg Wilcox now run Country Ways, which began in Williams’ garage in suburban Minneapolis in 1972.
-With 80 percent of its sales being do-it-yourself snowshoe kits, Country Ways sells shoes and kits to educators, colleges, schools, nature centers, and scout clubs in 16 countries.
+Dyke Williams and his business partner Greg Wilcox now run Country Ways.
+The company began in Williams’ garage in suburban Minneapolis in 1972.
+80 percent of its sales are through being do-it-yourself snowshoe kits.
+Country Ways sells shoes and kits to educators, colleges, schools, nature centers, and scout clubs in 16 countries.

 Williams was inspired to start the enterprise after six years as an Outward Bound instructor.
 “From our outdoor challenge program, we realized that kids enjoyed making shoes from their own kits.”